 Joined Chatham : 2011

 Environmental Justice, Environmental Communication, Rhetoric, New Media, Organizational Communication, (New) Parenthood, Worry Work

 Personal Areas of Interest

 Gardening (Allegheny County Certified Master Gardener), Food Preservation, Animals Rights, Social Justice.

-Katie Cruger earned her Ph.D. in Communication and Rhetoric from the University of Colorado at Boulder.
-Her research focuses on Environmental Justice concerns here in Allegheny county as well as nationally.
-Katie is currently engaging in a qualitative interview project exploring experiences of new parents at work and at home.
+Katie Cruger is an Associate Professor of Communication at Chatham University.
+She earned her Ph.D. in Communication and Rhetoric with a focus on Environmental Discourse from the University of Colorado at Boulder.
+Her research focuses on Environmental Justice concerns here in Allegheny County as well as nationally.
+Katie is currently engaging in a qualitative interview project exploring the experiences of new parents at work and at home.
 She teaches courses in environmental communication, media history, public relations, and strategic communication.
-Dr. Cruger also directs the first year communication seminar at Chatham, the Professional Writing MA degree program, and coordinates the Communication MA degree program.
+Dr. Cruger also directs the Professional Writing and Communication MA degree programs.

 - Ph.D., University of Colorado (Boulder, CO), 2011.

 - M.A., University of Colorado (Boulder, CO), 2008.